Skip navigation

 Researchers in the Attention, Memory, Perception, & Action group explore the cognitive and neurophysiological aspects of attention, perception, memory, and action.

-Members of this group are involved in projects geared towards understanding how information processing and subsequent action is shaped by goals, knowledge, individual differences, and experiences.
-This work spans the fundamental to applied spectrum and brings together sensitive behavioural, eye-tracking, motion-capture and electrophysiological techniques.
-The ultimate goal of this research collective is to understand how memory, perception and attention shapes our interactions with the world around us and how those processes change through the lifespan.
+Our members conduct research to understand how information processing and subsequent actions are shaped by goals, knowledge, individual differences, health, and experience.
+Across our group, we have expertise in auditory, object and face perception, attentional control and working memory, learning and long-term memory, action planning, and motor learning.
+Our work spans the fundamental to applied spectrum and brings together sensitive behavioural, eye-tracking, motion-capture and electrophysiological techniques.
+The ultimate goal of our research is to understand how attention, memory, perception and action shape our interactions with the world around us and how those processes differ with age, neurodiversity and psychopathology.

 Current Research Programmes: